MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 - SharePoint web part embedding isn't supported yet.
 - No **OneDrive** button for Office 365 groups in Get Data/Files.

-## App workspace features that work differently
+## Workspace features that work differently

-Some features work differently from current app workspaces in the new app workspaces.
+Some features work differently from current workspaces in the new workspaces.
 These differences are intentional, based on feedback we’ve received from customers, and will enable a more flexible approach to collaboration with workspaces:

 - Members can or can't reshare: replaced by the Contributor role
 - Read-only workspaces: Instead of granting users read-only access to a workspace, you'll assign users to a forthcoming Viewer role, which allows similar read-only access to the content in a workspace.